Career – Activity: Set Work Goals

 Increase work engagement with work goals that provide antidotes to job misery.
 The opposite of work engagement is described in a book by Patrick Lencioni, “Three Signs of a Miserable Job,” which are:

 Three Remedies to job misery are work that provides RECOGNITION, RELEVANCE and RESULTS.
 Work goals that create measurable results which are relevant to the Mission and goals of the organization meet most of the needs that require satisfaction for employee engagement.
 The final key for an engaged employee is recognition, preferably tied to results, i.e. relevant goals achieved.
 A simple verbal or written thank-you or praise for a job well done can go a long way toward meeting needs for appreciation.
 Communication and Feedback are essential.
 A sense of purpose is also important.
-See more at Development Plan.
+Learn more at Learning Activities for Work Engagement and Development Plan.

 Gallup Research resulted in 12 questions to measure Employee Engagement.